 Training and events

-You’ll join a monthly training day in Cambridge – partly an opportunity to learn from world experts in entrepreneurship and partly a chance to connect with each other.
+You’ll join a monthly training day – partly an opportunity to learn from world experts in entrepreneurship and partly a chance to connect virtually with each other.

-Being an entrepreneur can be lonely work, so over lunch, you’ll get to share your sorrows and successes with the others on the programme.
-We always finish the afternoon with a trip to the pub!
+Being an entrepreneur can be lonely work, so you’ll get to share your sorrows and successes with the others on the programme.

-Graduates of the incubator are always welcome to come back to revisit training and catch up over a cup of tea or a pint.
+Graduates of the incubator are always welcome to come back to revisit training and catch up.

 Funding and finance